 Skin Care Tip#5 Manage stress

-If you have uncontrolled stress, it can make your skin more sensitive.
+If you have uncontrolled stress, it could lead to skin sensitivity.
 Stress can also trigger acne breakouts and other skin problems.
 If you want to encourage healthy skin and a healthy state of mind, take steps to manage your stress.

 You should try to get enough sleep, set logical limits, and make time to do the things you enjoy.
 The results might be more helpful than you expect.